What is a budget and what can it be used for?

 It’s super important to review your budget on a regular basis to make sure you are staying on track.
 Sometime after the first month take a few minutes to sit down and compare your actual expenses versus what’s in your budget.
 This will show you where you did well and where you may still need some improvement.
 It’s critical to stay on track as much as possible.

-Here’s a helpful list of FREE financial tools, websites, and applications:
+Here’s a helpful list of FREE financial tools and websites:

-What are the key parts to a great budget? –
+What are the key parts of a great budget? –

 Categories to include in your budget: